ahmedmaher2481998/interview/interview.md

    - Provide an example of collaboration and conflict resolution.
    - Yes, I’ve worked in both small and large teams.
 A great example is during the Noor-Orsod project.
 I collaborated closely with both backend and frontend developers to troubleshoot issues and ensure smooth integration with Firebase and Oracle Cloud.
 At one point, we faced a conflict regarding deployment timelines.
 I facilitated a quick meeting to align expectations, which resulted in splitting tasks and adjusting priorities.
 This ensured we met the client's timeline without sacrificing code quality.
 I value clear communication and flexibility in teamwork

-6. **Why do you want to work for Salem Ventures?**
+6. **Why do you want to work for 0000?**

-   - I’m particularly excited about the opportunity at Salem Ventures because of your focus on leveraging technology to optimize asset management.
+   - I’m particularly excited about the opportunity at 00 because of your focus on leveraging technology to optimize asset management.
 My technical background in full-stack development aligns perfectly with your mission, and I am eager to contribute to building scalable tools that enhance investor experiences.
-I also see this role as a great opportunity to apply both my technical expertise and problem-solving abilities to meaningful projects that have a direct impact on wealth management.
-I admire Salem Ventures’ emphasis on technology-first solutions and believe my skills and ambitions are a great fit
+I also see this role as a great opportunity to apply both my technical expertise and problem-solving abilities to meaningful projects that have a direct impact on ****.
+I admire 0000’ emphasis on technology-first solutions and believe my skills and ambitions are a great fit
 - general SWE interview questions video

   - what problem you faced in a project before